art-divin/XcodeUpdates/README.md

 - Project relies on an amazing (xcodes)[https://github.com/RobotsAndPencils/xcodes] command line utility made by (RobotsAndPencils)[https://github.com/RobotsAndPencils] but uses the modified version which is available as open-source (here)[https://github.com/art-divin/xcodes].

 # Notes
-- It's not possible to install Xcode versions that cannot be run on Big Sur
+- It's not possible to install Xcode versions that cannot be run on Big Sur (i.e. they get unarchived but nothing more)
+- It's not supported to unarchive .dmg (older versions of Xcode distributed as .dmg disk images)

+# Issues & Pull Requests
+- If you find any bug / issue, or have a suggestion for an improvements, please don't hesitate to Create a [new Issue](https://github.com/art-divin/XcodeUpdates/issues/new/choose) or even to suggest a [Pull Request](https://github.com/art-divin/XcodeUpdates/compare).
+Thanks!